Tyrn/StoL/source/fount/05-pistol-and-cartridge.rst

 to reserve supplies kept in stock for a number of years but to adopt instead what may be described as a "revolving credit."
-The tables given in the Appendix will convey our meaning more clearly, but we may state here that two basic conditions influence their construction, viz.:---
+The tables given in the :ref:`Appendix <appendix>` will convey our meaning more clearly, but we may state here that two basic conditions influence their construction, viz.:---